Close-up of a judge’s gavel striking its base with dramatic lighting and glowing orange particles, symbolizing legal judgment or courtroom decisions.

 ✅ I ask questions others might skip

-Can I legally use this for paid work?
-Do I need to credit anyone?
-Would I feel good telling a client where it came from?
-If I don’t like the answers — or can’t find them — either skip it or make sure to reference the original source.
+If I don’t like the answers - or can’t find them - either skip it or make sure to reference the original source I used (like with Pixabay and the sleep videos I create for YouTube).

 I stay curious